A food initiative for all

 unique individuals served

-- Designed digital inventory monitoring and analytics system with a dual-marketplace interface
+- Designed digital inventory monitoring and reporting system

 Robustness, Sustainability, and Scalability